-After the mesh has been deleted, in set "all" all entries for nodes and elements are empty (use cgx command: "print se" to display the contents of set "all").
+After the mesh has been deleted, in set "all" all entries for nodes and elements are empty (use cgx command: "prnt se" to display the contents of set: "all").

-• Step 4.3 - Use cgx Command: qdiv for control of element size via subdivision of lines.
-The size of trias and tets may be controlled by the number of subdivisions of lines which form the element edges.
+• Step 4.3 - use cgx command: qdiv for control of element size via subdivision of lines.
+The size of trias and tets may be controlled by the number of subdivisions of the lines, which form the element edges.
 The default number of subdivisions is four and may be changed as explained below.

 Steps for changing number of subdivisions of lines.
-If necessary, first launch cgx and load test example cube with Terminal command: \$cgx_2.8 -b test_tets.fbd <return>.
-Next, use cgx command (without comment) to display lines with current setting of subdivisions:
+If necessary, first launch cgx and load test example cube with Terminal command: \$ cgx_2.9 -b test_tets.fbd <return>.
+Next, use cgx command (without comment) to display lines with current setting of sub-divisions: